If you buy products through the links on this page, we may earn a commission. Learn more.

 California’s Savage CBD is a great choice if you’re looking for a high-potency product or simply prefer the convenience of cartridges.

-The company’s 1 ml CBD cartridges contain 500 mg of full-spectrum CBD dissolved in VG/PG: one of the highest CBD concentrations we’ve come across.
-If you need a serious dose of CBD, this is it.
+The company’s 1 ml CBD cartridges contain 500 mg of full-spectrum CBD dissolved in VG/PG, which is fairly high.

 These third-party tested cartridges come in three flavors: natural, strawberry citrus, and pineapple blast.
 The CBD is derived from organic hemp grown in Wisconsin, Oregon, and Colorado.

-Savage CBD’s full-spectrum CBD cartridges cost $0.08 per mg of CBD, which is well below the market average.
+Savage CBD’s full-spectrum CBD cartridges cost $0.04 per mg of CBD, which is exceptionallow.
 You can get even bigger savings ($0.07 per mg) by buying a bundle with two cartridges.

 How We Choose CBD Vape Juice